This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 Stop 1: Fitzgerald River National Park

-One of the largest and most botanically significant national parks in Australia, here you’ll find nearly 20 per cent of Western Australia’s flora species.
+Fitzgerald River National Park is one of the largest and most botanically significant national parks in Australia.
+Here you’ll find nearly 20 per cent of the flora species in Western Australia.

 The park has a variety of landscapes from rolling plains, rugged peaks and headlands to crystal clear bays and inlets.
 You can also spot southern right whales here in the winter.

-With many wonderful walks to choose from with varying lengths and difficulties, you can spend just the morning or even half a day here exploring the park.
+With many wonderful walks to choose from with varying lengths and difficulties, you can spend just the morning or even half a day here exploring Fitzgerald River National Park.

 For those with more time for this road trip, you can set up camp and spend a couple of days enjoying the various walking trails and water activities.